top of page

 LOOK CONFIDENT & MAKE EYE CONTACT

-If your wedding venue has high ceilings, or you’ve got a large number of guests attending your wedding, it’s probably best to use a microphone.
-You definitely want everyone to be able to hear you!
+If your wedding venue has high ceilings, or if there's a large number of guests in attendance, it’s probably best to use a microphone.
+As the last thing you want is for people at the back to get bored, and start chatting because they can't hear you.

 BE ANECDOTAL

-Anecdotes and personal stories are two essential components that help you deliver an amazing wedding speech.
-You’ll have loads of stories about the bride and groom, or the two of you, so choose some highlights and string them together with a common theme.
+Anecdotes and personal stories are two essential components in the best wedding speeches.
+There's no doubt you have loads of stories about the happy couple, or memories you've shared together.
+Choose some PG-13 highlights and string them together with a common theme.

 LIVE IN THE MOMENT

-It’s a great idea to write your speech ahead of time, we definitely recommend that.
+You should write your speech ahead of time, we would 100% recommend that.
 But we also think it’s a lovely idea to leave some space at the end to express how you really feel in the moment.
-There will be a lot of new emotions being felt on the big day, so make sure you embrace them.

 TEST OUT YOUR JOKES...

-It’s a good idea to test out jokes on someone or even double check them with the bride or groom.
-This will help you give any overly inappropriate innuendos the heave-ho if necessary!
+It’s a good idea to test out the jokes intended for your wedding speech on someone, or even double check them with the marrying couple.
+This will help avoid any overly inappropriate innuendos, or delivering jokes that aren't actually that funny!

 FINISH THE BEST WEDDING SPEECH WITH A TOAST

-You always want to try and finish your wedding speech with a toast, and say the right thank-yous.
-Any excuse to lift that glass of champagne and bring everyone together!
+It's always a good idea to finish wedding speeches with a toast, and to say the right thank-yous.
+Any excuse to lift that glass of champagne and bring everyone together is recommended!

 bottom of page